ddonutbacon/Thesis-Code/README.md

 - File lama/debug disimpan di `archive/` hanya untuk rekam jejak, bukan untuk pipeline utama.

 ## Acknowledgments
-The code in this repository is based on the methodology developed by David Pinney in the [SoDa repository](https://github.com/dpinney/SoDa).
+The code in this repository is based on the methodology developed by Ignacio-Losada in the [SoDa repository](https://github.com/dpinney/SoDa).

 - **Original Author:** Ignacio-Losada
 - **License:** The original work is licensed under the [MIT License](https://github.com/dpinney/SoDa?tab=MIT-1-ov-file), which has been included in this repository.